Docking and berthing of spacecraft: Androgyny

 Docking/berthing systems may be either androgynous (ungendered) or non-androgynous (gendered), indicating which parts of the system may mate together.

 Early systems for conjoining spacecraft were all non-androgynous docking system designs.
 Non-androgynous designs are a form of gender mating where each spacecraft to be joined has a unique design (male or female) and a specific role to play in the docking process.
 The roles cannot be reversed.
 Furthermore, two spacecraft of the same gender cannot be joined at all.

 Androgynous docking (and later androgynous berthing) by contrast has an identical interface on both spacecraft.
 In an androgynous interface, there is a single design which can connect to a duplicate of itself.
 This allows system-level redundancy (role reversing) as well as rescue and collaboration between any two spacecraft.
 It also provides more flexible mission design and reduces unique mission analysis and training.

 List of mechanisms/systems

 Adapters

 A docking or berthing adapter is a mechanical or electromechanical device that facilitates the connection of one type of docking or berthing interface to a different interface.
-While such interfaces may theoretically be docking/docking, docking/berthing, or berthing/berthing, only the first two types have been deployed in space to date.
+Such interfaces may be docking/docking, docking/berthing, or berthing/berthing.
 Previously launched and planned to be launched adapters are listed below: